roblogic/hugobook_src/content/posts/hugoisforlovers.md

 Open your [favorite editor](http://vim.spf13.com) and change one of the source content pages.
-How about changing this very file to *fix the typo*.
-How about changing this very file to *fix the typo*.
+How about changing this very file to *fix the typographical error*.
+(Duplicate text deleted!)

 Content files are found in `docs/content/`.
 Unless otherwise specified, files are located at the same relative location as the url, in our case